lyme-autoimmune-disease

 Initially, she was treated by a dermatologist with topical steroids for presumed dermatitis, but her symptoms did not improve.

 She was later evaluated by a rheumatologist, who ordered Lyme disease testing.
-Her results were positive by Western blot, and she was treated with a 28-day course of doxycycline.
+Her Western blot testing was positive for Lyme disease.

 Autoimmune Symptoms Following Lyme Disease Treatment

-A skin biopsy confirmed a diagnosis of lupus.
+A skin biopsy ultimately confirmed lupus.

 After treatment for the autoimmune condition, her symptoms improved significantly.